 According to the Peanut Institute, studies like the Physicians Health Study, Iowa Women’s Health Study and Adventists Health Study, found nut consumption, including peanuts, reduced the risk of heart disease by as much as 25 percent.

-Peanut butter is high in dietary fiber, which reduces instances of colorectal cancer and regulates blood sugar and cholesterol.
-Fiber also helps prevent atherosclerosis, which leads to hardening of the arteries.
+One of benefits of eating peanut butter is that it’s high in dietary fiber, which can reduce instances of colorectal cancer and regulates blood sugar and cholesterol.
+Fiber also helps improves blood cholesterol, points out Hartford Healthcare, prevent atherosclerosis, which leads to hardening of the arteries.

 Peanut butter is about 24 percent protein by weight and is a good source of Vitamins E and B6, iron, folate, niacin, magnesium, phosphorous, potassium, zinc, manganese and calcium.
 Niacin plays an important function in the secretion of sexual hormones, and the “Journal of Neurology, Neurosurgery & Psychiatry” reported that niacin provides protection against Alzheimer’s.